reReel Life: Flick Pix

 Director: Dori Bernstein

-Submarine Deluxe theatrical release in begins June 13 in NYC, expands to L.A. and other cities June 20.
+Submarine Deluxe theatrical release begins June 13 in NYC, expands to L.A. and other cities June 20.

-Seen at 2024 DOC NYC
+Self-congratulatory, extended promotion seen at 2024 DOC NYC

 Sensory Overload (Haleon & Sensodyne)